1996 Tri Nations Series

-The 1996 Tri Nations Series was the inaugural Tri Nations Series, a rugby union competition contested by the men's national teams of Australia, New Zealand and South Africa.
-It was contested from 6 July to 10 August.
-New Zealand won all four of their matches to claim the title, as well as retaining the Bledisloe Cup won the previous year for their two wins over Australia.
+The 1996 Tri Nations Series was the inaugural edition of the annual Southern Hemisphere rugby union competition, organised by SANZAR, featuring the men's national teams of Australia, New Zealand and South Africa.
+It was contested between 6 July to 10 August 1996.
+New Zealand won all four of their Test matches to claim the inaugural title, as well as retaining the Bledisloe Cup won the previous year for their two wins over Australia.